To arrange a consult with a pathologist, contact a Client Service representative at (402) 354-4541 or (888) 432-8980.

 Medical Director / Transfusion Services at Methodist Hospital and Methodist Women’s Hospital Laboratory

 Dr. Herbek joined The Pathology Center in 2005.
-He is board certified in Anatomic and Clinical Pathology and has 38 years of practice experience in surgical and clinical pathology.
-Areas of expertise in laboratory medicine and pathology include surgical pathology, cytopathology, hematopathology, and coagulation.
+He is board certified in Anatomic and Clinical Pathology and has 40 years of practice experience in surgical and clinical pathology.
+Areas of expertise in laboratory medicine and pathology include surgical pathology, cytopathology, transfusion medicine, hematopathology, and coagulation.
 Other interests include medical ethics, practice management and risk management.
 He is active in the College of American Pathologists and is past president.
 He conducts international laboratory inspections for the College of American Pathologists.
 Some of his memberships in other organizations include Nebraska Medical Association, Nebraska Association of Pathologists, Iowa Association of Pathologists, American Medical Association, American Association of Blood Banks, and American Society of Clinical Pathology.

 Tess Karre, MD